oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ## 3. Export and run the chatbot as a Spring AI microservice

-The AI Explorer allows to export the chatbot defined as a ready-to-run microservice built in Java, Spring Boot and Spring AI framework, that will run independently by the AI Explorer, leveraging only the vector store table created, and the LLM servers used.
+The rramework allows to export the chatbot defined as a ready-to-run microservice built in Java, Spring Boot and Spring AI framework, that will run independently by the framework, leveraging only the vector store table created, and the LLM servers used.
 In the current relase are supported only fully Ollama configuration (embeddings + chat model) or OpenAI.

 ### 3.1 Pre-requisites
 To run the microservice exported you need: